GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Which food causes acne?

-You may have heard conflicting opinions on whether diet matters when it comes to acne and other skin conditions.
-While the link between food and skin health may be controversial, recent studies show that diet does play a significant role in acne development.
-Based on clinical research, here are some dermatologist recommendations and insights for an acne-friendly diet.
+There’s often debate around whether diet truly impacts acne and skin conditions.
+However, recent studies suggest that diet can play a significant role in acne development.
+Based on clinical research, here are some dermatologist-approved insights for an acne-friendly diet.

-• Bread products: White bread, bagels, and muffins, cakes
+• Bread products: White bread, bagels, muffins, cakes

-• Sweet breakfast cereals: Corn flakes, rice crispies, sugary granola
+• Sugary cereals: Corn flakes, rice crisps, sugary granola

-• Sweet fruits: Melons, pineapples, apricots, sweetened dried fruit
+• Sweet fruits: Melons, pineapples, apricots, sweetened dried fruits

 • Starches: White potatoes